Your Dentist in Renton Offers 4 Tips for Your Oral Care as You Age

 As we age, it’s easy to forget which habits we should be keeping every time we enter the bathroom to clean our teeth.
 However, those who start getting to an older age should consider these four tips specifically.
-According to your dentist in Renton, older patients are at a higher risk of tooth decay and may need to learn how to clean new prosthetics like full or partial dentures.
+According to your dentist in Renton, older patients are at a higher risk of tooth decay.

 Tip #1: Watch Out for Dry Mouth